hbmorrison/qmk_users_hbmorrison/readme.md

 ![Base Layer](assets/base.png)

+The base layer is arranged in a Colemak-DH layout, with a small number of changes.

+- The top right pinky key produces `Backspace`.
+- The bottom left and right pinky keys give oneshot access to the right and left symbol layers.
+- The `Z` and `/` keys have been displaced into symbol layers.

+In addition:

-The base layer implements the Colemak-DH layout.
-When tapped, the thumb keys produce, from left to right: a oneshot `Left Shift`, `Space`, `Enter`, and a oneshot `Right Shift`.
-Double tapping either of the shift keys enable the QMK Caps Word feature for a short while.
-Double tapping either shift key again will toggle Caps Word off.
+- The thumb keys produce, from left to right: `Left Shift`, `Space`, `Enter`, and `Right Shift`.

-The thumb keys give access to most of the layers when held down, from left to
+- When held, the `Space` and `Enter` thumb keys give access to the navigation and number layers.
-right: the right symbol layer, the navigation layer, the number layer, and the left symbol layer.

-In addition, function keys can be accessed on the right side of the keyboard by holding down the `F` key.
+- Double-tapping either of the shift keys toggles the QMK Caps Word feature.
+- Holding `Left Shift` and tapping `Backspace` produces `Delete`.
+- Holding the `F` key gives access to function keys in the `Function` layer.

-Controls for brightness, sound and media can be accessed on the left side of the keyboard by holding down the `U` key.
+- Holding the `U` key gives access to controls for brightness, sound and media in the `Controls` layer.

 ## Symbol Layers